Hostinger vs Raff: Pricing, Performance, and VPS Fit

 - Performance — Raff wins on CPU and memory bandwidth; Hostinger wins on disk IOPS.
 Both saturate at roughly equivalent request rates on the Rails web run load test.

-- Bandwidth and transfer policy — Raff includes truly unmetered bandwidth on every tier.
+- Bandwidth and transfer policy — Raff includes unmetered bandwidth at 3 Gbps standard port speed on VM plans.
 Hostinger meters at 8 TB on KVM 2, scaling to 32 TB on KVM 8.

 Hostinger overview

 Hostinger's VPS proposition leans on convenience and geography: a large catalog of pre-built application and panel templates, AI-assisted setup, and data center presence across four continents.
-Bandwidth is metered per plan (4 TB on KVM 1 up to 32 TB on KVM 8), network speed is published as 1 Gbps, and weekly automated backups are included with daily backups available as a +$3/month paid upgrade.
-The published list price is monthly no-commitment; Hostinger's marketing-facing prices reflect 24-month upfront promotional terms.
+Bandwidth is metered per plan, with 4 TB on KVM 1, 8 TB on KVM 2, 16 TB on KVM 4, and 32 TB on KVM 8.
+Network speed is published as 1 Gbps.
+Weekly automated backups are included, with daily backups available as a paid upgrade.

 Raff overview